baphomet-berlin/barthes-frontend/specs/architecture/main.md

            subcomponent.scss

 - `main.js` loads all components.
-- `ComponentX.js` loads its own css.
+- `ComponentX.jsx` loads its own css.
 We could automatise this in the future.
 - `Subcomponent`s are components only used within their parent.
 If they come to get used otherwise, they get their own FLD.
-- `Subcomponents are loaded by `ComponentX.js`s
+- `Subcomponent`s are loaded by `ComponentX.jsx`s

 ## Components scope